The Lost City of Cecil B. Demille (2017; Peter Brosnan)

 By Daniel Barnes

 An amateurish but compelling documentary passion project from Brosnan, a low-level screenwriter who spent several decades obsessing over a piece of Hollywood history buried in the California sands.

 When Cecil B. DeMille filmed his 1923 silent version of The Ten Commandments, he was forced to shoot in Guadalupe, a small coastal town situated 25 miles south of San Luis Obispo, rather than in Egypt.
-DeMille compensated by constructing one of the most lavish and stunning sets of the silent era in the Guadalupe dunes – an enormous Egyptian palace complete with a couple dozen sphinxes and gigantic statues of the pharaoh.
+DeMille compensated by constructing one of the most lavish and stunning sets of the silent era in the Guadalupe dunes – an enormous Egyptian palace complete with a couple of dozen sphinxes and gigantic statues of the pharaoh.

 A legend persisted that DeMille ordered the set buried after production wrapped, and the story sparked Brosnan’s imagination, beginning a long odyssey to examine and excavate the site.
 Brosnan intercuts his own journey through local bureaucracy and unreliable corporate sponsorship with a somewhat dubious biography of DeMille, but despite some chintzy production values, it’s still an absorbing story of Hollywood archaeology.